jfilipedias/proto-engine/README.md

 # proto-engine

 This project is a study about math and physics for games using javascript and [p5.js](https://p5js.org/) library.
-That said, this project seeks to produce a visual representation of linear algebra foundation.
+That said, the porpouse of this project is to create a visual representation of linear algebra foundation.
 Some topics covered in this project are:

 - [Vector](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics))
 - [Matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics))